hozuki/plus/README.md

 compiles them to machine code, and finally runs the code.
 The language is so simple that all it can manipulate is a accumulator.

+Now I'm glad to announce that the JIT compiler runs on both x86 and x86-64 processors, on Windows and (very likely) Linux/macOS.
+Tested environments are MinGW32 (32-bit Windows API) and Cygwin64 (64-bit Unix API).

 ## Features

 A quick overview: